Our Farm

 Deer Park Heights operates as a breeding and finishing farm with deer, sheep and cattle throughout the property.
 During opening hours, you may see staff moving stock into different blocks with their working dogs and feeding the animals baleage and grain.
 Please be respectful to the animals and the land to ensure the safety and wellbeing of everyone.

-Deer Park Heights is open between daylight hours, all year round.
-You must pre-book online to receive an access code you enter once you arrive at the toll gate.
+Deer Park Heights is open between daylight hours all year round.
+You must pre-book online with the vehicle you will travel with and enter once you arrive at the toll gate via automatic toll gate.
 This 5km drive takes you 500 metres above lake level to the most unique 360° views of Queenstown and the surrounding mountains.

 By rattling the sheep nuts you will easily get the animals attention